SankethElalli/PythonFileServer/README.md

 The QR code redirects to the server's IP address.
 Move the files that are to be shared or accessed to the server folder before scanning.

-To get generate QR code for new IP run generate_qr_code.py file.
+To generate a QR code for new IP run generate_qr_code.py file.